Gut Health

 Gut health is the missing link in the relationship between nutrition and mental health.
 Controversy on how to best treat gut-related issues still exists.
 For example, some practitioners focus on eliminating foods to “starve” off opportunistic bacteria, and others aim to improve gut health by feeding the beneficial microbes.

 One area where research does agree is concerning bacterial diversity.
 Approximately one thousand diverse species are residing in the human gut.
 Having a wider range of bacterial species is associated with health benefits, including weight regulation [1] and depressive symptoms [2].
-Improving bacterial diversity is one of the most straightforward approaches to using nutrition for mental health.
+Improving bacterial diversity is one of the most straightforward approaches to leveraging nutrition for mental health.

 Alcohol and drug use negatively affect gut bacteria [3-6], with reductions in beneficial species and overgrowth of others, which is known as “gut dysbiosis.”
 Some of these changes stem from increased gut lining permeability, sometimes referred to as “leaky gut.”